Closure operators on dcpos: Abstract

 \section{Abstract}

 We examine collective properties of closure operators on posets that are at least dcpos.
-The first theorem sets the tone of the paper: it tells how a~set of preclosure maps on a~dcpo determines the least closure operator above them, and pronounces the related induction principle, and its companion, the obverse induction principle.
+The first theorem sets the tone of the paper: it tells how a~set of preclosure maps on a~dcpo determines the least closure operator above~it, and pronounces the related induction principle and its sibling, the obverse induction principle.
 Using this theorem we prove that the poset of closure operators on a~dcpo is a~complete lattice, and then provide a~constructive proof of the Tarski's theorem for dcpos.
 We go on to construct the joins in the complete lattice of \Scottcont\ closure operators on a~dcpo, and to prove that the complete lattice of nuclei on a~preframe is a~frame, giving some constructions in the special case of the frame of all nuclei on a~frame.
-In~the rather drawn-out proof if the Hofmann--Mislove--Johnstone theorem we show off the utility of the obverse induction, applying it in the proof of the crucial lemma.
-After that we shift a~viewpoint and prove some results, analogous to results about dcpos, for posets in which certain special subsets have enough maximal elements; these results actually specialize to dcpos, but at the price of using the axiom of choice.
+In~the rather drawn-out proof of the \HMJ\ theorem we show off the utility of the obverse induction, applying it in the proof of the clinching lemma.
+After that we shift a~viewpoint and prove some results, analogous to the results about dcpos, for posets in which certain special subposets have enough maximal elements; these results specialize to dcpos, but at the price of using the axiom of choice.
 We conclude by pointing out two convex geometries associated with closure operators on a~dcpo.